Decade Round-Up: 5 of the Most Relevant A.I. Innovations of the 2010s

 The 2010s welcomed in the age of automation, where the everyday process to the very cars we drive can now be fully automated to make our lives just a little bit easier.
 With self-driving cars now in circulation, it only lends the question – will humans even need to drive at all in the future?

 It’s not just cars that can be fully automated, but businesses and consumers alike are enjoying the benefits that A.I. automation brings.
-RPA, or Robotic Process Automation, is a process that automates workflows and processes to simplify tasks without the need for human intervention.
+IPA, or Intelligent Process Automation, is a process that automates workflows and processes to simplify tasks without the need for human intervention.
 These tasks can range from anything, such as processing transactions, triggering automatic responses, communicating with systems, and so much more.

 5. A.I.
 Robotics